Huron Community Foundation

 How to apply and past grants awarded Huron Community Foundation Grants

-Applications for HCF grants are accepted February 15 thru March 15 each year.
-The HCF Grant application is available by using the link below, or from the Huron Chamber and Visitors office at: 1725 Dakota Ave S, Huron, SD.
-HCF grant guidelines are also available by clicking that link below.
+Applications for Huron Community Foundation grants are accepted January 1-February 1 each year.
+The HCF Grant application is available by using the link below.
 The guidelines help applicants understand HCF’s granting priorities and process.
 More information is available by contacting a HCF board member or by emailing hcf@huronsd.com.

-If your organization is an IRS verified organization and has a Federal Tax ID Number, your organization will be able to receive a direct HCF grant distribution.
-If your organization is not an IRS verified organization, it can still be eligible for a HCF grant but may require some additional documentation upon approval.
+If your organization is an IRS verified organization and has a non-profit Federal Tax ID Number, your organization may be able to receive a direct HCF grant distribution.

 Organizations that are awarded grants must complete a brief "Grant Review Form" within 60 days after expenditure of grant funds.
 A link to that form is below.
 Failure to submit the Grant Review Form may negatively impact future grant applications.